rdkcentral/solid-ui/THEMING.md

 ## App Setup

 Themes are loaded at compile time by the app bundler (we recommend [vite](https://vitejs.dev/) which is built on top of [rollup](https://rollupjs.org/)).
-In your bundler config, you'll need add an import alias.
+In your bundler config, you'll need to add an import alias.
 We're working on a plugin to clean this up a little but for now:

 _the app will not run without this configuration_